Pursue a PhD Degree:

 Agriculture & Forestry students can find themselves working in Horticulture, Animal Sciences, Aquaculture and Fisheries, and other subfields.

-Agriculture & Forestry graduates find themselves in diverse careers, working as agricultural engineers, agronomists, forests rangers, conservationists, nutrient management specialists, landscapers, water management planners, and others.
-Here are other related fields you might be interested in environmental sustainability, food science, geology, ecology, animal husbandry.
+Graduates in agriculture and forestry pursue a variety of jobs, including those as agricultural engineers, agronomists, forest rangers, conservationists, experts in nutrient management, landscape architects, water management planners, and others.
+You might also be interested in the following related fields: food science, geology, ecology, and animal husbandry.